crossminer/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 * **Configure the Target Platform**
 1. Open the Eclipse preferences on (`Windows -> Preferencies`), then choose the Target Platform Definition (`Plug-in Development -> Target Platform`).
 <img src="images/eclipse_preferences_1.png" height="500px" width="500px" >
 Figure 1.
-Eclipse Preferences.
+Eclipse Preferences.<br/>

-1. Add a new Target Platform for the project, choose the Default initialization.
+1. Add a new Target Platform configuration for the project, choose the Default initialization then click on (`Next`).
 <img src="images/eclipse_target_platform_2.png" height="500px" width="500px" >
 Figure 2.
-Eclipse Target Platforms.
+Eclipse Target Platforms Initialization.<br/>

-1. Select the Eclipse Mars dependencies and the external rascal libraries content to add to the target, then click (`Finish`).
+1. Give a name to the new target platform, hit the (`Add`) button to select the Eclipse Mars dependencies and the external rascal libraries content to add to the target, then click (`Finish`).
 <img src="images/eclipse_target_platform_3.png" height="500px" width="500px" >
 Figure 3.
-Eclipse Target Platforms.
+Eclipse Target Platforms Dependencies.<br/>

-1. Finally, check the new target Configuration, then save the changes.
+1. Finally, check the new target Configuration, then click (`Apply and Close`) to save the changes.
 <img src="images/eclipse_target_platform_4.png" height="500px" width="500px" >
 Figure 4.
 Eclipse Target Platforms.